bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/reference/types.md

 declare module 'bootstrap-vue-3/dist/types' {
   export interface BaseColorVariant {
     'purple': unknown // we use unknown type because it does not matter here }
+   export interface BaseBgColorVariant {
+    // there is no need to add "purple" (it inherits from BaseColorVariant) }
+  export interface BaseBorderColorVariant {
+    // there is no need to add "purple" (it inherits from BaseColorVariant) }
   export interface BaseButtonVariant {
     // there is no need to add "purple" (it inherits from BaseColorVariant)